dwdii/dwdii.github.io/_posts/2014-12-31-Fair-Market-Rent-Data-Analysis.md

 ### 2016 and Beyond
 As it turns out, HUD has modified their data format for the FMR data almost every year since 2005.
 As a result, HudFmrDataAnalyzer has some hardcoded mappings between columns and the data expected for the analysis functions.
 Depending on how the data format looks for 2016 and beyond, a new mapping dictionary might need to be created, or alternatively an existing mapping dictionary can be specified.
-The code below shows new mapping dictionaries for years 2005 and 2006.
+To illustrate, the code below shows mapping dictionaries for years 2005 and 2006.

 {% highlight python linenos %}
 def prepColumnMappings(self):